 In Birmingham, we were hit with the worse news of my life.
 Kayleigh had Total Anomalous Pulmonary Venous Connection, a severe heart defect that meant that her blood and oxygen was mixing.
 She would need surgery immediately and there was a real possibility that she would not survive.

 Gradually, Kayleigh regained her strength and we were medicine free!
-Her checks have become less regular and now aged 3, she has check-ups only every two years.
+Her checks have became less regular.